 Hope this helps!

 Just joining this series?
-Read part one on Collect, part two on Process, or part three on Organize.
+Read part one on Collect, part two on Process, part three on Organize, and part five on Doing.
 You’ll also find a few podcasts related to the Weekly Review in our free public podcast stream.
 And David Allen has a Guided Weekly Review webinar on GTD Connect.

 Kelly Forrister is a senior coach & seminar presenter with the David Allen Company